 - The One Big Suitcase model.
 This was prompted by the Emirates Airlines baggage policy, but it was a pretty good option tbh.
 I could fit a decent amount of things, and I could fly with more than just a ziplock bag of liquids.
 This is a luxury I have not experienced in many years because of my addiction to cheap traveling.
 However, I did have to be careful to not pack it to be too heavy since I travel solo and need to lift it on and off of buses and drag it up stairs.
 Plus, lugging it over the cobblestone streets of Tirana, Albania at 7 am was not a wildly fun experience.
 But not having to sit on my bag to zip it was lovely.

 - Just the 35L backpack life.
 This was partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up when I left the US in July 2020.
 Plus it was summer when I departed, which made packing light a whole lot easier.
 Winter climates and the minimalist digital nomad life don’t really mix.

 Which bag option should you pick?
 I can’t tell you that.
-I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that’s not true for other digital nomad jobs.
+I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that might not be true for other digital nomads.
 Plus if you have a traveling companion to help you with your bags, those stairs can seem less onerous.